2023 Trades Fair!

-For the last 41 years, Washington Women in Trades has created a place where over 1,000 people gather; some teach, some learn, some recruit, some apply for jobs, some are hired!
+For the last 4 decades, Washington Women in Trades has created a place where over 1,000 people gather; some teach, some learn, some recruit, some apply for jobs, some are hired!

 Exhibitors include apprenticeship programs, governmental agencies, colleges, vocational training and corporations.